Faculty and staff may be eligible for a maximum of 6 credits per semester.

 Tuition waivers are not taxable for employees for education below graduate level.
 However, for employees enrolled in graduate level courses, tuition waivers may still be non taxable if the education helps to maintain or improve employment skills, or is required to keep the job, salary level, or the current status.
 If the education enables the employee to meet the minimum qualifications for a job, or qualify for a new trade or business, then the tuition waiver is taxable.

 The determination of taxability of a tuition waiver for graduate level courses as described above is left to the employee since the value of the tuition waiver is not included in the employee’s gross income and is not reported as wages.

 Tuition waivers are not taxable for employee spouses for education below graduate level based on the student’s classification at the time of registration.

 Taxability of Tuition Waivers to Employee Domestic Partners

-The value of tuition waivers afforded to domestic partners for education at any level is taxable to the University employee.
+The value of tuition waivers afforded to domestic partners for graduate education is taxable to the University employee.

 Withholding of Taxes for Employee Spouse & Domestic Partner Tuition Waivers

 The value of the tuition waiver, if applicable, will be included in the employee’s gross income and reported as wages or other compensation on the employee’s W2 and is subject to employment taxes.